Table of Contents

-The Endoplasmic reticulum refers to a tubular membrane system.
-The rough ER is occupied by ribosomes and facilitates protein biosynthesis of endosomes, transmembrane proteins or secretory granules.
-The smooth ER is not occupied by ribosomes and has the following diverse functions:
+The endoplasmic reticulum refers to a tubular membrane system.
+The rough endoplasmic reticulum is occupied by ribosomes and facilitates protein biosynthesis of endosomes, transmembrane proteins, or secretory granules.
+The smooth endoplasmic reticulum is not occupied by ribosomes and has the following diverse functions:

-- Stores and regulates calcium ions in the cytopasm of striated muscle cells (here called sarcoplasmic reticulum)
+- Stores and regulates calcium ions in the cytoplasm of striated muscle cells (here called sarcoplasmic reticulum)

 - Synthesis of lipid and steroid hormones